 Serve on their own as a fun appetizer, or put them on top of simple greens for a bit of tangy crunch on an easy salad.

-- 4 large tomatillos
+4 large tomatillos

-- 1/2 cup flour
+1/2 cup all-purpose flour

-- 1/2 teaspoon fine sea salt
+1/2 teaspoon fine sea salt

-- 1/4 teaspoon freshly ground black pepper
+1/4 teaspoon freshly ground black pepper

-- 1 egg
+1 large egg

-- 2 cups bread crumbs (or 1 cup cornmeal)
+2 cups breadcrumbs, or 1 cup cornmeal

-- Canola oil (or vegetable oil) for frying
+Canola oil, or vegetable oil, for frying

 Remove and discard the papery husks covering the tomatillos.
 Rinse the tomatillos clean and pat them dry (some have more of a sticky coat to them than others).
 Cut the tomatillos into 1/2-inch-thick slices (use or discard the rounded ends as you like).

 Lift it out of the egg with your right hand and let any excess drip off, and then put in the bread crumbs or cornmeal and use your left hand to pat the coating all over and lift it out.

-Heat about 1/2 inch of oil in a wide, heavy pan over medium-high heat until the oil is about 375°F. If you don't have a thermometer, you can know it is hot enough when you submerge the end of a wooden spoon in the oil and the oil immediately and vigorously (but not violently) bubbles up around it.
+- When you are heating oil, if you don't have a thermometer, you can know it is hot enough when you submerge the end of a wooden spoon in the oil and the oil immediately and vigorously (but not violently) bubbles up around it.
 If those bubbles splatter or jump up the sides of the spoon, then the oil is too hot.